benedictpaten/marginPhase/toil/README.md

         * PREV2_CURR1_COUNT = | PREV_HAP2_READS intersection CURR_HAP1_READS |
         * ALL_READS_COUNT = | (PREV_HAP1_READS union PREV_HAP2_READS) intersection (CURR_HAP1_READS union CURR_HAP2_READS)
     1. Find ratio supporting overlap cases
+        * We're trying to determine whether the previous Haplotype1 merges with the current Haplotype1 (and prev Hap2 with curr Hap2), or the previous Haplotype1 merges with the current Haplotype2 (and prev Hap2 with curr Hap1).
+So in this step we count the total number of read overlaps which back up one of these, then then find the ratio of these as compared to all reads.
         * SAME_ORDER_COUNT = PREV1_CURR1_COUNT + PREV2_CURR2_COUNT
         * DIFF_ORDER_COUNT = PREV1_CURR2_COUNT + PREV1_CURR2_COUNT
         * SAME_ORDER_RATIO = SAME_ORDER_COUNT / ALL_READS_COUNT
         * DIFF_ORDER_RATIO = DIFF_ORDER_COUNT / ALL_READS_COUNT
     1. Recommend a merging strategy
+        * Here we use the information from the previous step to recommend whether prev Hap1 merges with curr Hap1 (SAME_ORDERING), whether prev Hap1 merges with curr Hap2 (DIFF_ORDERING), or whether there is not enough evidence to support either (NO_MERGE).
         * if SAME_ORDER_RATIO >= MERGE_RATIO: recommend SAME_ORDERING
         * elif DIFF_ORDER_RATIO >= MERGE_RATIO: recommend DIFF_ORDERING
         * else: recommend NO_MERGE